-Pamela is a dynamic speaker as well as a former law school instructor, contributing instructor at WriteSpace Houston, and a past member of the National Speakers’ Association.
-She is also a member of Sisters in Crime, Mystery Writers of America, Romance Writers of America, Wyoming Writers, Writers League of Texas, Society for Human Resource Management, the State Bar of Texas, and Houston Writers House, Houston Writers Guild, .
+Pamela is a dynamic speaker as well as a former law school instructor, former contributing instructor at WriteSpace Houston, and a past member of the National Speakers’ Association.
+She is also a member of Sisters in Crime, Mystery Writers of America, Romance Writers of America, Wyoming Writers, Writers League of Texas, Society for Human Resource Management, the State Bar of Texas, the Houston Writers House, and the Houston Writers Guild, .

 “Thank you so much for the awesome writer’s workshop you conducted at Kimble County Library last Saturday.
 You were so inspiring.
 In fact a few of the ones in attendance are planning to form a “writer’s group” in the near future.
 Everyone has been singing your praises.
 I hope you have a wonderful summer.
 Thank you again for such a great program.”Sylvia Lawler